rbpollock/labboNetwork/docs/concepts/upgrades.md

 ---
-description: How Colony's upgradeable contract's work
+description: How Labbo's upgradeable contract's work
 sidebar_position: 2
 ---

 # Upgrade design

-The contracts comprising the Colony Network are upgradeable using the Delegate Proxy design pattern.
+The contracts comprising the Labbo Network are upgradeable using the Delegate Proxy design pattern.

-Providing an upgrade path is important to allow for the continuous improvement of the Colony Network.
-At the same time, all depreciated versions of Colony should remain functional indefinitely after deployment, so that the organizations created are not predicated upon the actions/efforts of a third party.
+Providing an upgrade path is important to allow for the continuous improvement of the Labbo Network.
+At the same time, all depreciated versions of Labbo should remain functional indefinitely after deployment, so that the organizations created are not predicated upon the actions/efforts of a third party.

 In other words, upgrades to any individual colony on the network are "opt-in", while the network as a whole remains eternally backwards-compatible.

 **Delegate Proxy Pattern**

-Interacting with both the Colony Network and individual colonies on the network is somewhat different than many other smart contract interactions that a blockchain developer might not be accustomed to.
+Interacting with both the Labbo Network and individual colonies on the network is somewhat different than many other smart contract interactions that a blockchain developer might not be accustomed to.

 Rather than calling functions directly from the contract in which they are deployed, all transactions are signed and sent to the `EtherRouter` contract.